lookit/lookit-docs/README.md

 [sphinx-rst]: https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html

 [^forkfootnote]:
-    If you are not part of the core Lookit team then you should *fork this repository* first (fork button in upper-right corner of this page), then clone your fork:
+    If you are not part of the core CHS/Lookit team then you should *fork this repository* first (fork button in upper-right corner of this page), then clone your fork:
     ```
     / $ git clone https://github.com/<your-username>/lookit-docs.git
     / $ cd lookit-docs